 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-"We tried to create an intuitive and coherent design in terms of form and function, accompanied by an original and attractive aesthetic".
+"We tried to create an intuitive and coherent design in terms of form and function, accompanied by an original and attractive aesthetic."

-In addition to the group work, the students also had to present another individual project .
+In addition to the group work, the students also had to submit another individual project .
 "There were five other challenges from which we had to choose one to solve individually.
-All of them were related to the different brands Okoru sells.
-"In particular, the challenges we chose were related to the garden: one was to develop alternative shade solutions and the other was to come up with a new concept for a storage shed," says Garoa Gómez.
+They all made reference letter to the different brands marketed by Okoru.
+"Specifically, the challenges we chose were related to the garden: one was to develop alternative shade solutions and the other was to come up with a new concept for a storage shed," says Garoa Gómez.

 "With this work, we have learned to solve a problem in depth, to focus the challenge based on the research conducted and the needs detected.
 In addition, having to perform many tasks simultaneously, we have had to organize ourselves well as a team.
 Most of the work we do is in collaboration with companies.
 This gives us the opportunity to have a first contact with the working world, and to see what companies expect from us, industrial designers."